-An upper respiratory infection, also called a URI, is an infection of the nose, sinuses, or throat.
+An upper respiratory infection, or URI, is an infection of the nose, sinuses, or throat.
 URIs are spread by coughs, sneezes, and direct contact.
 The common cold is the most frequent kind of URI.
 The flu and sinus infections are other kinds of URIs.

-Almost all URIs are caused by viruses, so antibiotics won't cure them.
+Almost all URIs are caused by viruses.
+Antibiotics won't cure them.
 But you can treat most infections with home care.
 This may include drinking lots of fluids and taking over-the-counter pain medicine.
 You will probably feel better in 4 to 10 days.

 The doctor has checked you carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.